siskasimandalahi/DestiGo/README.md

 ## About DestiGo

 Destigo (Destination & Go) is an application that has features of various destination options according to user preferences where not only natural destinations but can be culinary destinations, arts and cultural destinations, and historical destinations.
-This will make it easier for tourists to choose tours according to their preferences
+This will make it easier for tourists to choose tours according to their preferences.

 # Team Members